ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Problem Definition and Motivating Threats

 \subsection{Threat Model}

 There are three parties in machine unlearning in MLaaS: data owners, queriers, and the server.

-\partitle{Data owners and unlearning requests} Data owners contribute their personal data to the server to facilitate the training of ML models.
+\partitle{Data owners and unlearning requests} Data owners contribute their personal data to the server for the training of ML models.
 As granted by the ``right to be forgotten'' legislation, data owners have the right to request the removal of their data from the server to protect their privacy.
 After the ML model is trained and deployed in MLaaS, data owners can submit unlearning requests at any time.
 In response to an unlearning request, the server executes the machine unlearning mechanism to unlearn the relevant data from the trained model.
-Some data owners can have malicious purposes for submitting unlearning requests, such as attempting to increase the response time for inference requests, rather than genuinely seeking to protect their privacy.
-Furthermore, these malicious data owners may collude to coordinate the submission timing of unlearning requests in an attempt to cause the greatest possible inference latency.
-However, we do not take into account fake unlearning requests.
-Instead, we assume that all unlearning requests submitted to the server are from legitimate data owners whose data has been used in model training.
+Some data owners can have malicious purposes such as attempting to increase the response latency for inference requests, rather than genuinely seeking to protect their privacy.

 \partitle{Queriers and inference requests} Queriers are users of the application supported by MLaaS.
 After the ML model is trained and deployed, queriers can submit inference requests to the server at any time and receive the inference result from the server.
 The time it takes from submitting the request to receiving the results is known as the inference latency or response time.
 Ideally, queriers want the inference latency to be as short as possible to minimize their wait time.
-In reality, if the inference latency exceeds an acceptable limit, queriers may abandon the service provider due to poor user experience and the delayed responses may cease to be useful \cite{hazelwood2018applied,gupta2020deeprecsys,gunasekaran2022cocktail}.
+If the inference latency exceeds an acceptable limit, queriers may abandon the service provider due to poor user experience and the delayed responses may cease to be useful \cite{hazelwood2018applied,gupta2020deeprecsys,gunasekaran2022cocktail}.
 Some queriers can have malicious purposes for submitting inference requests.
-Among the various widely recognized malicious inference threats, a prominent example is the privacy attack\cite{shokri2017membership,DBLP:conf/ndss/Salem0HBF019,li2021membership,liu2022ml,huang2022privacy}, in which queriers attempt to steal sensitive information pertaining to targeted data owners based on the inference results.
+Among the various widely recognized malicious inference threats, a prominent example is the privacy attack\cite{shokri2017membership,DBLP:conf/ndss/Salem0HBF019,li2021membership,liu2022ml,huang2022privacy}, in which queriers attempt to steal sensitive information of targeted data owners based on the inference results.